Abstract

 10. Experimental Proposals and Falsifiability

-We propose a suite of decisive, cross-checking experiments that collectively falsify or confirm the theory.
+A suite of decisive, cross-checking experiments is proposed that can falsify, constrain, or provide controlled support for the theory.
 All observables are dimensionless ratios or calibrated residuals; all designs include nulls, blinding, and open data.

 A. Triangle synchronization holonomy (ground–ground–satellite)